 Most dental schools are 4 year programs.
 The first two years generally focus on classroom and labs and the last two generally deal more in a clinical setting where students treat actual patients under the supervision of instructors.

-When the dental student graduates, he will receive a degree as a Doctor of Dental Surgery (DDS) or Doctor of Dental Medicine (DMD).
+When the dental student graduates, he will receive a degree.
+It will be either as a Doctor of Dental Surgery (DDS) or Doctor of Dental Medicine (DMD).
 The American Dental Association explains that they are essentially the same degree.

 In order for a dental graduate to practice, he must obtain a license in the state(s) that the student intends to practice.
 Every state has their own requirements, but each state requires the graduate to pass a National Board Dental Examination.
 Some states require CPR classes and/or background checks as well.